CryptoUniverses/CountriesCollectible/README.md

-# PoliticsCollectible
+# CountriesCollectible

-ERC721 collectible based on the most famous real or fictitious politicians
+ERC721 collectible based on the countries

 ## Base function
  - Buy